 - Maximize outside air by keeping windows open as much as possible.

-- Encourage students to wash hands or use sanitizer immediately before boarding the bus.
+- Encourage students to wash their hands or use sanitizer immediately before boarding the bus.

 - Masks will be supplied for those who do not have one.